Home / SBOM / How to Generate an SBOM with Free Open Source Tools

 Generating an SBOM in CycloneDX format

-Similarly, if you need to generate an SBOM in CycloneDX format use a CycloneDX format option.
+Similarly, if the SBOM is required in CycloneDX format, use that format option.
 Syft supports CycloneDX XML (cyclonedx-xml) and JSON (cyclonedx-json).
 For CycloneDX XML:

 syft <source> -o cyclonedx-xml